Webperf-se/webperf_core/docs/tests/software.md

 # Software (Alpha)
 [![Regression Test - Software (Alpha)](https://github.com/Webperf-se/webperf_core/actions/workflows/regression-test-software.yml/badge.svg)](https://github.com/Webperf-se/webperf_core/actions/workflows/regression-test-software.yml)

-This test is aiming to follow software usage and improve software required for website.
+As all other test in webperf-core this test main focus is to improve knowleage and to encourage small and steady improvements.
+This test also has a general information section that aims to give information on software and tech usage at a overview level so you can see for example how common tech X is.

 ## What is being tested?